-Also in his Pokemon Crystal LP when he caught a Phanpy, he checked its stats.
+In his Pokemon Crystal LP when he caught a Phanpy, he checked its stats.
 Save for HP they were all 7.

 In Pikmin 2, he cracked open three different eggs in the same area, at the same time... and got three purple potions.
 Considering that he was perpetually low on purple potions for most of this LP...

-Also in Pokemon Emerald, when battling Steven, Kappa gets 4 critical hits in 5 turns.
+Pokemon Emerald, when battling Steven, Kappa gets 4 critical hits in 5 turns.
 That kind of stuff usually never happens.